 Perugia is actually the capital of the region of Umbria.
 Another hilltop town, the only way to get to the centre is to park outside the walls and ride a series of escalators up inside the caves of the hillside.

 Piazza IV Novembre

-The Piazza IV Novembre in the historical centre packs in a lot of the town’s monuments, including the Capitolare di S. Lorenzo Museum, the San Lorenzo Cathedral, the Maggiore Fountain and the Priori Palace.
+The Piazza IV Novembre in the historical centre packs in a lot of the town’s monuments.
+These include the Capitolare di S. Lorenzo Museum, the San Lorenzo Cathedral, the Maggiore Fountain and the Priori Palace.

 Chapel San Severo (Cappella San Severo)

 This tiny chapel houses a fresco by Renaissance artist Raphael and his Perugian teacher Perugino.
 Inside the chapel, the decor is surprisingly simple, with clean white walls offering cool relief from the baking Italian sun.
-The small room is so stripped back that your attention can’t help but focus on the fresco as you lean back in your wooden pew, surrounded by the quiet murmurings of other admiring viewers.
+Just lean back in your wooden pew, surrounded by the quiet murmurings of other admiring viewers, and relax.

 Chiesa di San Francesco Al Prato

-Away from the centre and towards the university stands the 12th century church of San Francesco al Prato in a square of the same name, next to the Renaissance oratory of San Bernardino.
-I say “stands”, but actually the vaults and chapels were all demolished by a landslide, leaving only the facade and a single nave.
+Away from the centre and towards the university stands the 12th century church of San Francesco al Prato.
+I say “stands”.
+Actually the vaults and chapels were all demolished by a landslide, leaving only the facade and a single nave.